 Paleontologists view Archaeopteryx as a transition between dinosaurs and modern birds.
 With its blend of avian and reptilian features, it was thought by many to have been the earliest bird.
 Discovered in 1860 in Germany, it is sometimes referred to as Urvogel, the German word for "original bird" or "first bird."
 Recent discoveries, however, have made scientists rethink that status.

 The more common name Archaeopteryx is a combination of two ancient Greek words: archaīos, meaning "ancient," and ptéryx, meaning "feather" or "wing."
 All 11 fossil specimens have been assigned, with some controversy, to a single species, Archaeopteryx lithographica.

-Archaeopteryx lived around 151 million to 149 million years ago — during the Tithonian period, the late stage of the Jurassic era — in what is now southern Germany.
-At the time Europe was an archipelago and was much closer to the equator than it is today, with latitude similar to Florida, providing this basal bird, or "stem-bird," with a fairly warm home close to the sea in which it could thrive.
+Archaeopteryx lived around 151 million to 149 million years ago — during the Tithonian stage in the late Jurassic Period — in what is now southern Germany.
+At the time, Europe was an archipelago and was much closer to the equator than it is today, with latitude similar to Florida, providing this basal bird, or "stem-bird," with a fairly warm home close to the sea in which it could thrive.